slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"If a little is not enough for you, nothing is."
 -- Epicurus*

-> *"For a great payoff, be especially curious about the things you are not interested in."
--- Kevin Kelly*

 > *"To measure your quality of life, simply do nothing and see how it feels." (...)
-"You should be too busy to do coffee, while still keeping an uncluttered calendar." (...)
+"People who live far below their means enjoy a freedom that people busy upgrading their lifestyles can’t fathom." (...)
 "When working, surround yourself with people more successful than you.
 When playing, surround yourself with people more happy than you." (...)
-"People who live far below their means enjoy a freedom that people busy upgrading their lifestyles can’t fathom." (...)
 "No routine.
 I’m famously unscheduled." (...)
+"You should be too busy to do coffee, while still keeping an uncluttered calendar." (...)
 "Develop strategic incompetence - people won’t ask you to do things you hate to do if you’re bad at them."
 -- Naval Ravikant*